pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 There's a lot of subtlety with `position: sticky`.
 Let's go through some of the details.
 ## Stays in their box

-An often-overlooked aspect of `position: sticky` is that the element will never follow the scroll outside of its parent container.
+#ImportantPoint An often-overlooked aspect of `position: sticky` is that the element will never follow the scroll outside of its parent container.
 Sticky elements only stick while their container is in view.

 In the following example, scroll all the way to the bottom, and note that the pink circle never leaves the black rectangle:
 ```css